openzim/mwoffliner/CONTRIBUTING.md

 ## Tests

-The run the automated tests (both unit and e2e):
+To run the automated tests (both unit and e2e):
 ```bash
 npm test
 ```